 - Scar tissue in lung after radiation therapy for breast cancer

-- Scar tissue buildup after surgery
+- Scar tissue after hysterectomy surgery

 - Scar tissue after colon surgery